omonville

 1941 David Ezra Green (Brooklyn, NY, 1910 - 1983) in the first volume of Advances in Enzymology states "The thesis which we shall develop in this article is that any substance which occurs in traces in the cell and which is necessary in traces in the diet or medium must be an essential part of some enzyme.
 We shall define a trace concentration as one where the uppermost limit is less than 5 micrograms per gram dry weight of the cell." a thesis that had a considerable impact on the identification of coenzymes and prosthetic groups.

-1941 George K Hirst (1909 - 1994) reports that when allantoic fluid from flu virus infected eggs is mixed with red blood cells in ice the cells become very heavily agglutinated.
-If these agglutinated cells are warmed to 37 degrees they disperse and can no longer be re-agglutinated in the cold by fresh virus.
+1941 George K Hirst (1909 - 1994) reports that when allantoic fluid from eggs infected with influenza virus is mixed with red blood cells in ice, the cells become very heavily agglutinated.
+When these agglutinated cells are warmed to 37°C they disperse and can no longer be re-agglutinated in the cold by fresh virus.
 Hirst took this to mean that the virus has an enzyme which destroys binding sites for the virus on the red cell.
 Since the cell attachment proteins of most viruses also agglutinate red blood cells, this property provides a rapid, accurate and quantitative method of counting virus particles.

-1941-1942 Charlotte Auerbach (Berlin, 1899 - 1994) with AJ Clark and JM Robson discovers that mustard gas, a highly toxic substance that had been used in trench warfare in 1914-1918, causes mutations in Drosophila altering its progeny in an hereditary fashion.
+1941-1942 Charlotte Auerbach (Berlin, 1899 - 1994) with AJ Clark (? - ?) and John Michael Robson (1900 - 1982) discover that mustard gas, a highly toxic substance that had been used in trench warfare in 1914-1918, causes mutations in Drosophila altering its offspring in an hereditary fashion.

-1941-1944 Archer John Porter Martin (London, 1910 - 2002) and Richard Laurence Millington Synge (Liverpool, 1914 - 1994) develop different modes of partition chromatography, including paper chromatography and apply it to amino-acid analysis.
+1941-1944 Archer John Porter Martin (London, 1910 - 2002) and Richard Laurence Millington Synge (Liverpool, 1914 - 1994) develop different modes of partition chromatography, including paper chromatography, and apply it to amino-acid analysis.

-1942 With a very Lamarckian flavour, similar to that proposed by Piaget in his thesis in zoology (and later named accomodation), Waddington names canalization the capacity to respond to an external stimulus by some developmental reaction, such as the formation of an ostrich's calloses, which are under genetic control.
+1942 With a very Lamarckian flavour, similar to that proposed by Piaget in his thesis in zoology (and later named accommodation), Waddington names canalization the capacity to respond to an external stimulus by some developmental reaction, such as the formation of an ostrich's calloses, which are under genetic control.
 "Once a developmental response to an environmental stimulus has become canalized, it should not be too difficult to switch development into that track...by the internal mechanism of a genetic factor...; the same considerations which render the canalization advantageous will favor the supercession of the environmental stimulus by a genetic one.
 By such a series of steps, then, it is possible that an adaptive response can be fixed without waiting for the occurrence of a mutation which...mimics the response well enough to enjoy a selective advantage."

-1942 Brachet, after having established histochemical means to follow nucleic acids in situ, shows that the non-nucleated daughters of enucleated cells survive for some time during which specific proteins were synthesized unless the cells were treated with ribonuclease.
+1942 Brachet, after having devised histochemical means to follow nucleic acids in situ, shows that the non-nucleated daughters of enucleated cells survive for some time during which specific proteins were synthesized unless the cells were treated with ribonuclease.

 1942 Julian Huxley publishes Evolution, The Modern Synthesis, still a reference today.
 This book lends its name to the modern synthesis of evolutionary studies created by Fisher, Haldane, and Wright.
 Its name "[gathers] under one theory – with population genetics at its core – the events in many sub-fields that had previously been explained by special theories unique to that discipline.
 Such an occurrence marks scientific 'progress' in its truest sense – the replacement of special explanations carrying little power in prediction or extension with general theories, rich in implications and capable of unifying a diverse set of phenomena that had seemed unrelated."

-1942 Ernst Mayr (Kempten, Deutschland, 1904 - 2005), in writing Systematics and the Origin of Species Mayr champions allopatric speciation, whereby new species form only in physical isolation.
+1942 Ernst Mayr (Kempten, Deutschland, 1904 - 2005), in writing Systematics and the Origin of Species, champions allopatric speciation, whereby new species form only in physical isolation.
 It was not a new idea, as even Darwin had entertained the notion before settling on the opposite, sympatric view: that speciation does not require geographical separation.
 In his later reflection, he insisted the it was most unlikely that any gene remained selectively neutral, i.e., available for random drift, for any length of time.

 1942 Thomas Foxen Anderson (1911 - 1991) and Edoardo Salvatore Luria (Torino, 1912 - Lexington (Massachussetts) 1991) get excellent photographs of bacteriophages with an electron microscope, confirming earlier work by Ruska.
 They demonstrate that an E. coli alpha (T2) phage has a head and a tail: The identification and characterization of bacteriophages with the electron microscope.
 Proc.
 Natl.
 Acad.
 Sci.
 USA.
 28: 127-130.